 • Only 11% had a plan in place for all employees.

-• Less than a third monitored age demographics and used that information to predict retirements.
+• Less than one-third monitored age demographics and used that information to predict retirements.

 These figures highlight a shortcoming in both awareness and preparation for succession.
-Governments not only lack a plan, they also lack the data collection process necessary to recognize when the need for succession becomes urgent.
+Local governments not only lack succession plans, they also lack the data collection process necessary to recognize when the need for succession becomes urgent.
 Consequently, the current state of succession in municipal governments needs improvement.
-Governments need to develop a planning process, in addition to developing a concrete plan.
-To help leaders in local government get started, this article outlines a six-step process that can be used to develop a robust succession planning approach.
-First, however, let’s take a look at the distinct challenges municipalities face in succession planning and adapt the plan to tackle those challenges effectively.
+To help leaders in local government begin the succession planning process, this article outlines a six-step process that can be used to develop a robust succession planning approach.
+First, let’s look at the distinct challenges municipalities face in succession planning and adapt the plan to tackle those challenges effectively.

 Ask any leader and they will likely say that succession is important.
 Why then are so few organizations participating in the succession planning process?
-For municipalities, a few key challenges were mentioned:[2]
+A few key challenges were mentioned in a Queens University study of 34 Ontario municipalities:2

 • 44% of municipalities stated they were not participating in the succession planning process because they had more pressing organizational challenges that needed to be dealt with.